tarynpatterson/nashville-businesses-in-black-communities/README.md

 ### **Motivation and Questions**
 I originally started this project wanting to shed a light on black-owned businesses and the types of businesses in predominantly black communities.
 As I dug deeper into the data, I found out black-owned businesses make up only 7.9% of all businesses in Davidson County (https://overheardonconferencecalls.com/business/best-cities-for-black-owned-businesses/).
 I also came across a lot of literature about what’s being called “The Great Resignation” – people quitting their jobs and either entering new jobs/fields or going into business for themselves.
-I found that 4.3 million business applications were filed in 2020, which is the most that have been filed in a decade and a half.
-In Davidson County alone, 12,753 applications were filed, up about 18.5% from 2019.
-So, I thought, instead of focusing on only Black-Owned businesses in Black communities, I’d analyze data on the types of businesses in these communities and use that to create a dashboard for community members to see what types of businesses are in their communities.
+I found that 4.3 million business applications were filed in 2020, which is the most that have been filed in a decade and a half (https://www.nytimes.com/2021/08/19/business/startup-business-creation-pandemic.html).
+In Davidson County alone, 12,753 applications were filed, up about 18.5% from 2019 (https://www.census.gov/econ/bfs/index.html).
+So, I thought, instead of focusing on only Black-owned businesses in Black communities, I’d analyze data on the types of businesses in these communities and use that to create a dashboard for community members to see what types of businesses are in their communities.

 *Back to [Contents](#Contents)*

 ### **Data Sources and Tools**
 **Data Sources**
-Census Data: Census Reporter.
+Census Data: [Census Reporter](https://censusreporter.org/data/table/?table=B02001&geo_ids=04000US47,01000US,05000US47037,140|05000US47037&primary_geo_id=05000US47037).
 This website pulls census data from the 2019 5-year American Community Survey

-Business Data: Google Places API (code heavily adopted from Nashville Food Deserts).
+Business Data: Google Places API (code heavily adopted from [Nashville Food Deserts](https://github.com/raom1/nashville-food-deserts)).

 **Tools**

 Python/Jupyter Notebooks for gathering and analysis of data

 Tableau for data visualization